Tips to have a conversation about Alcohol use and College

 - Fear of hearing a lecture

 - Anger for invasion of their privacy

-- Respecting your child's privacy and desire to be independent
+- Respecting your student’s privacy and desire to independent

 The Conversation: What to say

-While having these conversations with your child, it is important to share accurate information:
+While having these conversations with your child, it is important to share accurate information with

 - Inform them.
 Talk about the risks associated with high-risk drinking such as: